 South Africa appoints Kallis as batting consultant

+"Former Standard Bank Proteas all-rounder, @jacqueskallis75 has been named as the team's batting consultant for the duration of the summer.
+He will join the squad for their camp starting in Pretoria today (Wednesday)," CSA announced on its official twitter handle.
+"Cricket South Africa (CSA) is pleased to confirm the return of former Standard Bank Proteas bowler, Charl Langeveldt as bowling consultant to the national men's team this summer.
+He will join the squad in camp as quickly as can be arranged," CSA tweeted.

-Kallis played a combined 519 international matches for South Africa with 25,534 runs and 577 wickets across formats.
+Kallis played 519 international matches across formats for South Africa, aggregated 25,534 runs and took 577 wickets.
 He featured in 166 Tests, 328 ODIs and 25 T20 Internationals.
-Kallis, 44, retired from all forms of international cricket in 2014 after amassing 62 international centuries -- 45 Test and 17 ODI – averaging 55.37 and 44.36 in each format respectively.
+The 44-year-old Kallis retired from all forms of international cricket in 2014 after amassing 62 international centuries -- 45 Test and 17 ODI – averaging 55.37 and 44.36 in each format, respectively.

-Kallis is the latest high-profile name to be inducted in South Africa's coaching set-up after Mark Boucher's appointment as head coach in CSA's rebuilding programme for the national team.
-Former Test wicketkeeper Boucher was named as South Africa's new head coach on a four-year deal last week.
-The 43-year-old replaced Enoch Nkwe, who was interim team director after head coach Ottis Gibson was released in August and is now the assistant coach.
+Kallis, who retired from international cricket in 2013, is third on the all-time Test run-scorers list with 13 289 runs at an average of 55.37.
+The former all-rounder is the latest high-profile name to be inducted in South Africa's coaching set-up after Mark Boucher's appointment as head coach for the national team.

+Langeveldt, who was a prolific bowler in his time, took 100 ODI wickets in his 72 appearances for his country.
+"The former pacer resumes the bowling coaching role that he played for SA from 2015 to 2017 before consulting for Afghanistan and settling in Bangladesh under Russell Domingo," CSA tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)